mace-cream/slurm-test-env/tutorial.md

 ```
 You should execute it on each node respectively.
 ### Configure Munge
+`Munge` is the authentication library used by slurm extensively.
+You need to make sure `munge` work before you proceed to configure slurm itself.
 Generally there are two steps to configure the munge:

 1. generate `munge.key` and copy it to all nodes
 2. start the `munge` service on all nodes